How To Use Live Chat To Boost Customer Retention and Generate More Leads

 The support team?

-A new option has emerged: chatbots or virtual (non-human) assistants.
+A new option has emerged and growing fast: chatbots or virtual (non-human) assistants.

 A chatbot is designed for providing a quote or appropriate phone number, while virtual assistants (think Siri) are built around machine learning and artificial intelligence (AI).